 BTheol, MAppSci (Organisational Dynamics), PhD

 Bernadette trained in spiritual direction and theology after twenty years of computer consulting and business management and has a special interest in formation of apostolic leadership and applying the concepts of Ignatian Spirituality to organisational development.
 She has completed both the Arrupe Program for spiritual directors in the Ignatian tradition, Siloam programs in Melbourne and has 15 years experience in forming spiritual directors, supervision, spiritual direction, facilitation and retreat giving as Director of Campion Centre of Ignatian Spirituality and Coursework Coordinator for Sentir Graduate College of Spiritual Formation.

-Having recently completed her Masters in Organisational Dynamics where her thesis topic was One Body One Spirit, One Mission: Uncovering the Essential Elements of Empowering a Collaborative Ministry Team, A Systems Psychodynamics Perspective, Bernadette is now undertaking PhD research exploring the contribution spiritual direction in the Ignatian tradition can make to leadership and organisational development.
+Bernadette recently completed PhD research which explores the contribution spiritual direction in the Ignatian tradition can make to leadership and organisational development.
 See Bernadette’s publications and presentations.